steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-helper-SKILL.md

 - Upload your current SVG with embedded JavaScript
 - Describe what needs to change: "needle goes backwards" or "too slow"
-- Claude will revise the code in the STUDENT EDIT ZONE while preserving the framework
+- the AI will revise the code in the STUDENT EDIT ZONE while preserving the framework

 **For design iterations** (you changed the visual design in Figma):